Open to the Public

 Maurice River township,

-The new yellow trail features a 35-foot long bridge, steps and rails throughout the steeper parts that make the trails accessible to all levels of hikers, and multiple benches and picnic tables.
-An exciting new preserve addition is a bird blind overlooking the river.
+The 5.2 mile trail system features a 35-foot long bridge, steps and rails throughout the steeper parts that make the trails accessible to all levels of hikers, multiple benches and picnic tables, and a bird blind overlooking the river.
 This enclosure allows visitors a “bird’s eye view” of various waterfowl and eagles in their natural habitat without disturbing them.
-Visitors to the preserve can also take advantage of the new visitor kiosk, stocked with interpretive information and trail maps.
+Visitors to the preserve can also take advantage of the visitor kiosk, stocked with interpretive information and large trail maps.
 All enhancements were made by staff and volunteers entirely with recycled materials.

-As one of New Jersey’s most visited preserves, Maurice River Bluffs provides many opportunities for outdoor recreation, including four established trails.
-The Bluffs are also home to a floating dock and offers an unobstructed view of a bald eagle nest, as well as many benches and picnic tables which provide scenic spots for observation and relaxation.
+As one of New Jersey’s most visited preserves, the Maurice River Bluffs provides many opportunities for outdoor recreation, including five established trails.
+The nature preserve is also home to a floating dock and offers an unobstructed view of two bald eagle nests, as well as many benches and picnic tables which provide scenic spots for observation and relaxation.